edHelper.com

 Vocabulary

-Print Art Mustery, Part 5 - A Letter and An Answer
+Print Art Mystery, Part 5 - A Letter and an Answer

-Print Art Mustery, Part 5 - A Letter and An Answer (font options, pick words for additional puzzles, and more)
+Print Art Mystery, Part 5 - A Letter and an Answer (font options, pick words for additional puzzles, and more)

 Quickly print reading comprehension

-Art Mustery, Part 5 - A Letter and An Answer
+Art Mystery, Part 5 - A Letter and an Answer

 By Colleen Messina

-1 Aunt Rune, Shelly, and Brian had spent the entire day in the museum in New York.
-They had looked at all kinds of paintings to try and figure out what style of painting Aunt Rune had found in her attic.
-They had looked at realistic portraits, abstract squiggles, pop art soup cans, and thousands of dots in a pointillism painting.
+1 Aunt Rayna, Shelly, and Brian had spent the entire day in an art museum in New York City.
+They had looked at all kinds of paintings to try to figure out what style of painting their great-aunt Rayna had found in her attic.
+They had looked at realistic portraits, abstract art squiggles, pop art soup cans, and thousands of dots in a pointillism painting.
 They had learned a lot, but they still had not solved their mystery.

 2 Now the day was over, and they still had not identified the style of the painting.
-Then, everything changed when the art restoration expert, Gustav, galloped into the Pop Art room with a yellow envelope in his hand.
+Then, everything changed when the art restoration expert, Gustav, galloped into the pop art gallery with a yellowed envelope in his hand.

 3 "Ms. Brush, look," he said.

-4 Aunt Rune, Shelly, Brian, and Ms. Brush, the art historian, rushed over to Gustav.
+4 Aunt Rayna, Shelly, Brian, and Ms. Brush, the art historian, rushed over to Gustav.

-5 "I was removing the painting gently, oh so gently, from its frame to finish cleaning it.
+5 "I was removing the painting gently, oh, so gently, from its frame to finish cleaning it.
 Then, this envelope fell out from behind the canvas.
 Inside is an old letter.
-It is addressed to a Rune, but I cannot read French."
+I cannot read French."

 6 "Oh, this is just tremendous.
 Let's go to my office and read the letter," said Ms. Brush.

-7 Shelly and Brian were as excited as if it were the first day of summer vacation, or when they got a half pound of jelly beans at Easter, or as if their parents had finally agreed to get them a puppy.
+7 Shelly and Brian were as excited as if their parents had finally agreed to get them a puppy.
 They felt all tingly, as though they were sick, but they weren't.
-Shelly twirled her mousy brown hair around her finger, and Brian chewed on a hangnail as they made the walk down to Ms. Brush's office.
+Shelly twirled her brown hair around her finger, and Brian chewed on a hangnail as they walked to Ms. Brush's office.
 The once-short walk now seemed like it went on for miles and miles and miles.

 8 Once inside, Ms. Brush shut the door.
 They all sat down.
-Gustav gave the letter to Aunt Rune, who opened it with trembling fingers.
-The yellow paper seemed so fragile.
-The black, scrawling script across the page looked as though it had been written long ago.
-Aunt Rune gave Ms. Brush the note, and she translated it.
+Gustav gave the letter to Aunt Rayna, who opened it with trembling fingers.
+The yellow paper seemed fragile.
+The scrawling script looked as though it had been written long ago.
+Aunt Rayna gave Ms. Brush the note, and she translated it.

 For the complete story with questions: click here for printable